KhaledHosseini/polygolt-dsa/README.md

 By employing one or a combination of the aforementioned concepts, basic data structures can be implemented, serving as the foundation for more intricate data structures.
 Additionally, the space and time complexities, as well as memory costs, can be readily analyzed by leveraging the complexities and costs associated with these fundamental concepts.

 #### Array
 In Programming languages, Arrays are built-in types.
-Array of pointers (or array of reference types) acts like [Combination of CM and DCM data structures](#combination-of-cm-and-dcm-data-structures).
+Array of pointers (or array of reference types) acts like [Combination of CM and DCM](#combination-of-cm-and-dcm).
 For primitive types (or value types like Int, enum, struct in C#,Swift,...) the behavior is like [Contiguous Memory data structures](#contiguous-memory-data-structures).
 - `Basic operations` time complexity: Same as [Contiguous Memory data structures](#contiguous-memory-data-structures)
 - `Good`:
   - `accessAtRandomIndex`, `insertAtBack`, `removeAtBack` operations.